Volunteers & Interns

 We are happy to provide references upon successful completion of the

 Volunteers in the Victim Assistance Program can be students or community members who are interested in working with and advocating for victims of crime.
-We require a minimum one year commitment, but we do not stipulate a mandatory number of hours per week.
+We require a minimum one year commitment, but we do not specify/require a mandatory number of hours per week.
 Volunteering with the Victim Assistance Program provides great job experience in the criminal justice system and builds a great connection between you and your community.

 Volunteer and Intern Jobs